BrainwreckedTech/dmm/README.rst

 .. _.NET: https://dotnet.microsoft.com/

 This script will download the latest `GE build of WINE`_ which can accomodate .NET >= 5.0, and set up a custom WINE prefix.
-It'll then download .NET Runtime 6.0.2 and install that into the prefix.
-Finally, it'll download DivaModManager, unpack it, and set up shortcuts to launch DivaModManager.
+It'll then download the latest version of .NET Runtime 6 and install that into the prefix.
+Finally, it'll download DivaModManager, unpack it, and set up shortcuts to launch it.

 .. _GE build of WINE: https://github.com/GloriousEggroll/wine-ge-custom